What is a break in practice?

 What if my break in practice doesn’t fall into the criteria set out above?

-- Undertaken a substantive period of medical practice in another country.
+- done a substantive period of medical practice in another country

 I haven’t done any of those things, is there anything else you can consider?